thwolter/prm-fastapi-aiservice/README.md

 ## Development

-Run the tests excluding webtests:
+Run the tests excluding webtests.
+Environment variables are loaded from `.env.test` using `pytest-dotenv`:

 ```bash
 pytest -m "not webtest"